Special elements in lattices of semigroup varieties

 \section{Abstract}

-We survey results concerning special elements of eight types (modular, lower-modular, upper-modular, distributive, codistributive, standard, costandard and neutral elements) in the lattice of all semigroup varieties and certain its sublattices, mainly in the lattices of all commutative varieties and of all overcommutative ones.
-These results are due to Je\v{z}ek, McKenzie, Shaprynski\v{\i}, Volkov and the author.
-Several open questions are formulated.
+We survey results concerning special elements of nine types (modular, lower-modular, upper-modular, cancellable, distributive, codistributive, standard, costandard and neutral elements) in the lattice of all semigroup varieties and certain its sublattices, mainly in the lattices of all commutative varieties and of all overcommutative ones.